RioRocker97/myAI_Project/README.md

 # myAI_Project
-My AI project .
-Don't know where we heading.
+My AI project mainly on deep learning model .
+This is a part of CN350 : Machine learning and deep learning subject in Computer engineering , Thammsart Universty

 # Progrssion
   - Get to know Image pre-processing step (skimage,matplotlib)